microsoftgraph/msgraph-sample-botframework/README.md

 This module will introduce you to working with the Microsoft Graph SDK to access data in Office 365 by building bots with the Microsoft Bot Framework.

-## Lab - Build Bot Framework obts with the Microsoft Graph SDK
+## Lab - Build Bot Framework bots with the Microsoft Graph SDK

 In this lab you will create a Bot Framework project to access data in Microsoft 365 using the Microsoft Graph.